Skip to main content

 bobYes (* at ancestors + own read at org.ab.cd)NoNo

-Entitlements are managed through the /user-access REST endpoints.
+Entitlements can also be managed directly through the REST API.
 Use the Swagger UI to explore available operations.

 Grant bob read access to org.ab.cd: